 France as a destination is as indulgent as it gets.
 Home to romantic cities, yacht-covered coastlines, and wine and food regions stretching from north to south, there’s opulence and style around every corner.
-Whether you want to enjoy the sumptuous surroundings of a French château or 5* hotel with spa, our hand-picked accommodation can create luxury France holidays for every type of traveler.
+Whether you want to enjoy the sumptuous surroundings of a French château or 5* hotel with a spa, our hand-picked accommodation can create luxury France holidays for every type of traveller.
 Fans of gastronomy will find something unique in every region.
 Wine enthusiasts will discover the best varieties in the world.
 Culture-seekers will stumble upon exclusive art collections and divine French opera.

 Although a major draw, Luxury France holidays are much more than just wine.
 It’s about everything else that goes with it.
 Make your wine tasting journey an unforgettable one in Europe’s most cultured country.

 Paris isn’t the only city to find elegance and romance.
 Just an hour and a half away is Reims, a city with architecture as fine as the capital and also the capital of champagne.
 The towering Cathédrale Notre-Dame and 17th Century Palais du Tau are examples of how striking the Reims skyline is.
 As is the Basilique Saint-Remi, a medieval church that is a part of a UNESCO World Heritage Site.
 Located in the Champagne region, visitors will also get to taste premium sparkling wine at its very source.